MattDierick/RTD-APIm-ADC-Controller/source/class1/module1/module1.rst

 .. note:: This application is available in GitLab in case you want to build your own lab : https://gitlab.com/arcadia-application

-First of all, it is important to understand how Arcadia app is split between micro-services
+First of all, it is important to understand how Arcadia app is split between microservices

-**This is what Arcadia App looks like when the 4 microservices are up and running, and you can see how traffic is routed based on URI**
+**This is how Arcadia App looks like when the 4 microservices are up and running, and you can notice how traffic is routed based on URI**

 .. image:: ../pictures/module1/arcadia-api.png
    :align: center